Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations: Low-rank matrix factorization

 \section{Low-rank matrix factorization}

-Low-rank matrix factorization is one of the most commonly used techniques in collaborative filtering for predicting entries in the user-item interaction matrix based only on observed user-item interactions (\cite{koren}).
-The idea behind it is to assign to each user $u$ and item $i$ a vector of fixed dimensionality $k$ representing arbitrary features (a.k.a. latent factors) $\mathbf{a}_u \in \mathbb{R}^k, \mathbf{b}_i \in \mathbb{R}^k$ (these are the model parameters) in such a way that the value for each entry in the interactions matrix is approximated by the dot product between the features of the user and the item for that entry, i.e. $x_{ui} \approx \langle \mathbf{a}_u, \mathbf{b}_i \rangle$ or by a transformation of it $x_{ui} \approx f(\langle \mathbf{a}_u, \mathbf{b}_i \rangle)$.
-These features or latent factors are in turn determined through an optimization objective that aims at minimizing the difference between the predicted and the real values, e.g.
+Low-rank matrix factorization is one of the most commonly used techniques in collaborative filtering for predicting entries in the user-item interactions matrix based only on observed interactions (\cite{koren}).
+The idea behind it is to assign to each user $u$ and item $i$ a vector of fixed dimensionality $k$ representing arbitrary features (a.k.a. latent factors or components) $\mathbf{a}_u \in \mathbb{R}^k, \mathbf{b}_i \in \mathbb{R}^k$ (these are the model parameters) in such a way that the value for each entry in the interactions matrix would be approximated by the dot product between the features of the user and the item for that entry, i.e. $x_{ui} \approx \langle \mathbf{a}_u, \mathbf{b}_i \rangle$ or by a transformation of it $x_{ui} \approx f(\langle \mathbf{a}_u, \mathbf{b}_i \rangle)$ - e.g.: